Bitshala/MB-cohort/questions-3rd-ed.md

 ## Chapter 3: Bitcoin Core

 - Why is Bitcoin Core called a "reference implementation"?
 What other implementation of Bitcoin are out there?
 Is it preferable to have many implementation of Bitcoin?

 - What are BIPs?
 What are their role in the Bitcoin development process?

 ## Chapter 4: Keys and Addresses

+### Elliptic Curves

+- Describe the functions of ‘private keys’, ‘public keys’, ‘Bitcoin addresses’, and ‘digital signatures’.
+What is the mathematical relationship between them and how are they used in Bitcoin?

+- What is the discrete logarithm problem, and why is it considered hard to solve?

+- What is asymmetry in cryptography, and why are one-way functions useful?
+Identify a one-way cryptographic function used in deriving public keys from private keys.

+- Describe instances where private keys have been compromised due to lack of entropy.
+Why is it important to use a cryptographically secure pseudorandom number generator to produce a private key?
+What are some techniques of generating pseudo random numbers?

+- What is secp256k1, and what are the curve constants used in Bitcoin?
+How is ECDSA malleable?

++### Address

+- What is a Bitcoin address, and why are addresses used instead of raw public keys?

+- What hash functions are used in the generation of Bitcoin addresses?

+- Why is Base58 used for Bitcoin addresses instead of Base64?
+Would you make any modifications beyond Base58?

+- What are the different private key formats used by wallets?

+- What are compressed public keys, and what are the benefits of compressing a public key?

+- What are the different kinds of Bitcoin addresses?
+Explain the differences between P2PKH and P2SH.

+- What is the difference between a hot wallet and cold storage?

+- What is bech32?
+How is it better than base58?
+Are there any problems in bech32?
+How are they solved?

 --------------

 # Week 3

 ## Chapter 5: Wallet Recovery

+- Why does address reuse reduce privacy in Bitcoin?
+Can you think of other de-anonymizing missteps that might occur due to poor user experience design or lack of privacy education?
+What institutes perform the most address reuse?

+#### Wallet Types

+- What is a Bitcoin wallet?
+What are the different types of wallets available?

+- What is the difference between deterministic and non-deterministic wallets?

+- Why does the author argue that BIP32 wallets are superior?

+#### Seed and Mnemonic

+- What is a "seed" in the context of Bitcoin wallets?
+How are mnemonic words generated from the seed?

+- What is the optional passphrase for a mnemonic code?
+Discuss its potential advantages and disadvantages.

+#### Extended Keys

+- What are XPubs, XPrivs, and Chaincode?

+- What are the components of an extended key?
+What is the fingerprint of a key?

+- What are hardened and non-hardened derivations?
+Why is there a distinction, and what are the advantages of different kinds of derivations?

+- Why is a brainwallet not secure, while mnemonic code words are?

 ## Chapter 6: Transactions